-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board" or the "Company"), for the 2014 Annual Meeting of Stockholders to be held on June 19, 2014, and any postponement(s) or adjournment(s) thereof (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board" or the "Board of Directors") of Hornbeck Offshore Services, Inc. ("we", "our", "us", "Hornbeck Offshore" or the "Company"), for the 2014 Annual Meeting of Stockholders to be held on June 19, 2014, and any postponement(s) or adjournment(s) thereof (the "Annual Meeting").
 This Proxy Statement and the accompanying Notice of Annual Meeting and proxy card are first being made available to stockholders on or about April 25, 2014.